 I have two major loves in my life (of the non-human variety).
 Travel and writing.
 Passionate, sing from the hills, chest pounding type love.
 The good stuff.
 That’s me and travel.
 We’ve had a thing going for over seven years now.
 Out of the many many countries spanning the various continents, independent travel in Latin America is my favourite.
 It’s 'my thing’.
 I’m good at it… awesome at it in fact (yes, note blowing of own horn).
 If its Latin it’s got my heart, and [...]

 Border Crossings….
 The intrigue, The mystery…. the unknown… Oh how I love border crossing days.
 Bryce, crossing borders You never really know how your day is going to pan out and how long it will take to get from A to B… or if you’ll even be allowed into B at all.
 You're entirely at the mercy of the border guards and what law they'd like to enforce on that particular day.
-These can vary from official to ... a random array of anything that [...]
+These can vary from official to ... a random array of [...]

 The Bocas Effect: “A Sudden feeling of euphoria secondary to the independent removal of societies noose by an individual.
 Symptoms include: relaxation, laughter, smiling… at everyone, fun, befriending of random strangers, deep breathing, potential for superhuman powers, the absence of time, the absence of any feelings of guilt, a general disregard for authority that is not in line with common sense followed by the making of ones own rules." -Kimberley Casey, 2012 Most commonly known to occur on the islands of Bocas del Toro, Panama (although recent sightings [...]